 Repotting is Needed

-Repotting is essential after seeds sprout and should happen for most plants around 3-4 weeks after sprouting.
+Repotting is essential after seeds sprout and should happen for most plants around 3-4 weeks after sprouting for indoor and outdoor plants.
 By repotting it gives the tender seedlings more space in a larger pot, which allows their roots or root ball to spread out and develop better.

 It also helps replenish the soil with vital nutrients, as well as create a better environment for drainage and air flow to help keep the plants healthy.